 Recognise when networking activities are appropriate.
 When an event’s main purpose is educational, being seen to ‘work the room’ can be frowned upon.
 Instead, speak to people during breaks.
 Maximise your efforts when events are staged purely as networking opportunities.

 Don’t wait for others to approach you.
 The more proactive you are in approaching others, the better your chances of success.
 Waiting around at the edge of a room will make you look nervous and unpopular.

 Prioritise people on your shortlist first.
 These are the individuals you have identified as most likely to be able to meet your business needs.
 However, don’t ignore others, because these might still be good contacts.

 Introduce yourself to others.
-Never interrupt those involved in a deep conversation.
-This will look rude and cause embarrassment.
+Try not to interrupt those involved in a deep conversation.
 When appropriate, approach an individual or group, say hello and give a firm handshake.
 Smile and maintain good eye-contact.

 Ease the conversation towards your business.
-To make the other person feel comfortable, begin with small talk, perhaps about the event or venue.
+To make the other person feel comfortable you can begin with small talk, perhaps mention something interesting about the event or venue.
 Move the conversation towards you and your business, remembering to answer any questions that might crop up.
 Never talk over another person.
 Show an interest in them, their business needs and aims.
 Pick up on any interesting points they raise.